marybeshaw/skill-building-program/badges-in-development/web-components/_micro_custom_elements.md

 ------

-- You have demonstrated you understand the scope and use cases of the Custom Elements spec
+- You have demonstrated you understand the scope and use cases of the Custom Elements spec.
-- You should know how to and be able to demonstrate creation/usage of a custom element and a type extension element.
+- You should know how to and be able to demonstrate creation/usage of a custom element and a type extension element without using a library.

 -----